docpad-archive/documentation/01-start/04-begin.html.md

 ### Writing the Blog Posts

+It's now time for us to add some blog posts.
+So lets create a new document at

 ### Using Markdown

+## Listing the Blog Posts

 ### Creating the Listing for our Home Page

 ### Displaying the Listing on our Home Page

+## Applying Abstractions with a Configuration File

+### Adding the Configuration File

+It's now time to add our [configuration file](http://localhost:9778/learn/docpad-config).
+Configuration files can take a few different formats, in this guide we will use the `docpad.coffee` format.

+### Applying Template Data Abstractions

 ## Adding the Assets